akshaya-nagarajan/DeepLearningProjects/ShortStoryAssignment/README.md

 # Short Story Assignment

+### About the Survey:
-### The Survey/Article discusses about the state-of-the-art models and accuracies for all the Natural Language Processing Tasks and Applications.
+  - The Survey/Article discusses about the state-of-the-art models and accuracies for all the Natural Language Processing Tasks and Applications.
 It also briefly explains all the core NLP Tasks with visualization.

 ## Medium Article Link: